Caroline Sahba, LPC-S, LCDC, MBA

-Caroline is the Assistant Director of the Counseling and Mental Health Center, overseeing Substance Use and Recovery Services.
+Caroline is the Assistant Director of the Counseling and Mental Health Center, overseeing the Substance Use and Recovery Services unit.
 She has a Bachelor’s degree in Psychology from the University of Texas at San Antonio and a Master’s degree in Education in Counseling from Texas Christian University.
+She also received her MBA – Health Care Emphasis from TCU in December 2020.
 Caroline has a passion for students in recovery and recovery advocacy.
-She facilitates the Collegiate Recovery Community for students in Recovery from Substance Use Disorder and consults for other peer support communities at TCU.
+She supports the Collegiate Recovery Community for students in Recovery from Substance Use Disorder and consults for other peer support communities at TCU.

-Caroline is a Licensed Professional Counselor (LPC) and utilizes motivational interviewing and solution-focused techniques while striving for a collaborative effort between counselor and student to identify and/or strengthen current skills necessary for future resolutions.
+Caroline is a Licensed Professional Counselor-Supervisor (LPC-S) and utilizes motivational interviewing and solution-focused techniques while striving for a collaborative effort between counselor and student to identify and/or strengthen current skills necessary for future resolutions.
 Her areas of specialty include working with adolescents and young adults, relationships and family dynamics, resiliency, substance use, recovery, and relapse prevention.
-Before joining the Alcohol & Drug Education team at TCU, Caroline worked as a Licensed Chemical Dependency Counselor (LCDC) at a residential substance use treatment facility for adolescents in Dallas, TX.
-Caroline is also a full-time student working towards her MBA in Health Care, expected graduation date Fall 2020.
+Before joining the Counseling Center team at TCU, Caroline worked as a Licensed Chemical Dependency Counselor (LCDC) at a residential substance use treatment facility for adolescents in Dallas, TX.